 EMPG Subgrant funds can only be used for the purposes set forth in this contract.
 All EMPG Subgrant fund expenditures must be accounted for and follow this funding guidance.
 Grant funds may not be used for matching funds for Federal grants, cooperative agreements, lobbying or intervention in Federal regulatory or adjudicatory proceedings.
 Additionally, EMPG Subgrant funds may not be used to sue the Federal government or any other government entity.
-It is the Oklahoma Department of Emergency Management's (OEM) intent to supplement (NOT supplant) city, county, and tribal Emergency Management program funds.
+It is the Recipient's intent to supplement (NOT supplant) city, county, and tribal Emergency Management program funds.
 This can only be achieved by the commitment and compliance of EMPG Subrecipients.